Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 From Committee to Operational Control

 The practical consequence is that governance has dropped into engineering territory.
 A policy stating what cannot be done is no longer sufficient.
 You need a technical chain that makes forbidden actions impossible, or at least hard.
-That looks much more like classical identity and access management than like 2023’s ethics committees.
 Agents are, in practice, non-human identities with credentials, scope, and traceability, and the rigour we apply to service accounts must apply to them.

-Second: what has each agent done in the last ninety days?
-Granular traceability, not just the LLM call log but the full reasoning chain, invoked tools, parameters, result, and side effect produced, has become the most expensive deliverable to stand up and the one auditors ask about first.
-Typical LLM telemetry is insufficient: you need correlation with target systems.
+2. What has each agent done in the last ninety days?
+Granular traceability, not just the LLM call log but the full reasoning chain, invoked tools, parameters, result, and side effect, has become the most expensive deliverable to stand up and the one auditors ask about first.

-Third: which guardrails are active, and how do you demonstrate they work?
+3. Which guardrails are active, and how do you demonstrate they work?
 Audits require evidence that controls are not decorative.
-That means periodic prompt-injection tests, review of cases where the agent tried to step out of scope and how it was blocked, and review of false negatives caught manually.
+That means periodic prompt-injection tests and review of false negatives caught manually.

-Fourth: what happens when the agent fails?
+4. What happens when the agent fails?
 This is where many projects have no answer.
-An agent that loops, that burns budget, that produces toxic output, or that executes an irreversible action needs a clear containment path: circuit breaker, human-review queue, alert to the responsible team, reversal procedure.
+An agent that loops, burns budget, produces toxic output, or executes an irreversible action needs a clear containment path.

-Fifth: who bears legal responsibility?
+5. Who bears legal responsibility?
 The EU AI Act in full application since August 2026 requires concrete names on paper for high-risk systems.
-Model provider, enterprise deployer, compliance owner, and end user have distinct and separable responsibilities, and audits want the map.
+Model provider, enterprise deployer, compliance owner, and end user have distinct and separable responsibilities.

 What Broke in 2025 and Left a Lesson